hackUSU/learn/guides/Getting-Started.md

 2. **Editor** - An editor or text-editor is used for typing up your code.
 You'll want a good editor you feel comfortable with.
 We like [Atom.io], [Sublime Text], or [Notepad ++].
 There are many others but you'll have to find which works best for you.
 3. **Shell** - The shell is usually a console window on whatever operating system you're using.
 The shell is used to type commands to the computer.
 This is also referred to as the **command line interface** or **CLI**.
 There are various types of "shells" you may use.
 The most common are BASH on Mac or Linux and Powershell is typically used on Windows.
 On Windows you can also install Git Bash or Cygwin to have a similar experience to BASH on Mac and Linux.
 4. **Version Control** - We use [version control] on all of our projects.
 Why?
 When you have many changes happening in a team, it's important to know who changed what and when they changed it.
 We use [Git] exclusively.
 Learn more about [Git] and version control by watching [these videos].
 5. **Programming Languages** - Whether you know one or not, you'll want to familarize yourself with a couple.
-Starting out with something simple like HTML, Python, or Ruby is a great idea.
+Starting out with something simple like [HTML], [Python], or [Ruby] is a great idea.
 If you don't know these, don't worry.
 We'll be providing great resources to get you up-to-speed in no time!

 That's pretty much it, read over these basics and do some small research on what is available to you.
 We'll be updating this list as time goes on.
 Feel free to add more yourself.